GoogleChrome/web.dev/src/site/content/en/blog/carousel-best-practices/index.md

 #### Provide prominent navigation controls

 Carousel navigation controls should be easy to click and highly visible.
-This is something that is rarely done well - most carousels have navigation controls that are both small and subtle.
+This is something that is rarely done well-most carousels have navigation controls that are both small and subtle.
 Keep in mind that a single color or style of navigation control will rarely work in all situations.
 For example, an arrow that is clearly visible against a dark background might be difficult to see against a light background.

 #### Indicate navigation progress

 Carousel navigation controls should provide context about the total number of slides and the user's progress through them.
 This information makes it easier for the user to navigate to a particular slide and understand which content has already been viewed.
-In some situations providing a preview of upcoming content - whether it be an excerpt of the next slide or a list of thumbnails - can also be helpful and increase engagement.
+In some situations providing a preview of upcoming content -whether it be an excerpt of the next slide or a list of thumbnails-can also be helpful and increase engagement.

 #### Support mobile gestures